Vitellius: Abdication and death

-Tacitus' Histories state that Vitellius awaited Vespasian's army at Mevania.
+Tacitus's Histories state that Vitellius awaited Vespasian's army at Mevania.
 The terms of abdication had actually been agreed upon with Marcus Antonius Primus, the commander of the sixth legion serving in Pannonia and one of Vespasian's chief supporters.
 However, as he was on his way to deposit the insignia of empire in the Temple of Concord, the Praetorian Guard refused to allow him to carry out the agreement, and forced him to return to the palace.

-On the entrance of Vespasian's troops into Rome, Vitellius' supporters (mostly civilians) organized heavy resistance, resulting in a brutal battle.
+On the entrance of Vespasian's troops into Rome, Vitellius's supporters (mostly civilians) organized heavy resistance, resulting in a brutal battle.
 Entrenched on the city's buildings, they threw stones, javelins, and tiles on Vespasian's soldiers who consequently suffered heavy casualties in the urban fighting.
 Cassius Dio claims that 50,000 people died in the battle for Rome.
 Large parts of the city were destroyed, including the Temple of Jupiter Optimus Maximus.
 Vitellius was eventually dragged out of a hiding-place (according to Tacitus a door-keeper's lodge), driven to the fatal Gemonian stairs, and there struck down by Vespasian's supporters.
 "Yet I was once your emperor," were his last words.
 His body was thrown into the Tiber according to Suetonius; Cassius Dio's account is that Vitellius was beheaded and his head paraded around Rome, and his wife attended to his burial.
 His brother and son were also killed.

-Suetonius, in writing of Vitellius' execution, offers his physical description: "...He was in fact abnormally tall, with a face usually flushed from hard drinking, a huge belly, and one thigh crippled from being struck once by a four-horse chariot, when he was in attendance on Gaius as he was driving..."
+Suetonius, in writing of Vitellius's execution, offers his physical description: "...
+He was in fact abnormally tall, with a face usually flushed from hard drinking, a huge belly, and one thigh crippled from being struck once by a four-horse chariot, when he was in attendance on Gaius as he was driving ...".

-According to Suetonius more than fifty years later, several years before Vitellius' death there was a prediction that he would fall into the power of a man from Gaul.
+According to Suetonius more than fifty years later, several years before Vitellius's death there was a prediction that he would fall into the power of a man from Gaul.
 Marcus Antonius Primus was from Toulouse in Gaul, and his nickname was Becco which means "rooster's beak": Gallus means both "a cock" and "a Gaul".

 Personal life

 He married firstly a woman named Petronia, who was the daughter of an ex-consul.
 They had a son, Aulus Vitellius Petronianus, who was blind in one eye.
-He was the universal heir of his mother and grandfather, but Vitellius had him killed in 69 in order to inherit his fortune.
+He was the universal heir of his mother and grandfather, but Vitellius had him killed in order to inherit his fortune.
 He married secondly, around the year 50, a woman named Galeria Fundana, perhaps the granddaughter of Gaius Galerius, Prefect of Egypt in 23.
 They had two children, a son, who was named as heir and was given the title Germanicus, and a daughter, Vitellia, who married Decimus Valerius Asiaticus.